Chrisding/seal/README.md

 	```
     This will create augmented images and instance-sensitive(inst)/non-instance-sensitive(cls) edge labels for network training in **`data_proc/`**.

-3. Generate edge ground truths for evaluation.
+3. Generate edge ground truths for evaluation by running the following command:

 	```Matlab
 	# In Matlab Command Window
   	run code/demoGenGT.m
   	```
     This will create two folders (**`gt_orig_thin/`** and **`gt_orig_raw/`**) in the directory of **`gt_eval/`**, containing the thinned and unthinned evaluation ground truths from the original SBD data.
 We do not provide the code to compute evaluation ground truths from the re-annotated SBD test set.
 You can download the tarball containing the precomputed ground truths from https://drive.google.com/open?id=1cOTz1wqOky2XQW1AMlLTjABRaD-53Q1S, and place the tarball "gt_reanno.tar.gz" in **`gt_eval/`**.
 Run the following command:

 	```Shell
 	tar -xvzf gt_eval/gt_reanno.tar.gz -C gt_eval && rm gt_eval/gt_reanno.tar.gz